Vicky Leandros: Musical career

-The 1990s
+In 1990, Leandros released the album Starkes Gefühl which notably contained a new version of "Après toi", her Eurovision song contest winner of 1972.
+The album also contained the German version of Piretos tou erota, now Süchtig nach Geborgenheit which was the first single cut.
+The early 1990s saw her scoring successful albums in Greece and in Germany with Prosexe!
+Den Tha Kao Ksana(1991), Nur Einen Augenblick (1991), Andres (1993), with the singles Du Bist Mein Schönster Gedanke (1994), We’re Gonna Stay Together (1995),a duet with Tony Christie and the album Lieben Und Leben (1995).

-In 1990 Leandros released the album "Starkes Gefühl" (Strong Feeling) which notably contained a new version of "Après toi" her Eurovision song contest winner of 1972.
-The album also contained the German version of “Piretos tou erota” now "Süchtig nach Geborgenheit" which was the first single cut.
-The early 1990s saw her scoring successful albums in Greece with "Prosexe" (1991), "Andres" (1993), and in Germany with the singles "Du Bist Mein Schönster Gedanke" (1994), and a duet with Tony Christie, "We're Gonna Stay Together" (1995).
+The resurgence of popularity in Greece saw first the re-release on vinyl of Leandros's early albums (with different covers) and later a CD release of them all with bonus tracks.

-The resurgence of popularity in Greece saw first the re-release on vinyl of Leandros' early albums (with different sleeves) and later a CD release of them all with bonus tracks.
-From 1995 to 1998 she collaborated with German hit-maker Jack White and released three Top-10 albums as well as the German version of the Titanic song "My Heart Will Go On".
-This song "Weil mein Herz dich nie mehr vergisst" gave Leandros her highest-charting record since Verlorenes Paradies in 1982.
+From 1995 to 1998, Leandros collaborated with German hit-maker Jack White and released three Top-10 albums as well as the German version of the Titanic song My Heart Will Go On.
+This song Weil mein Herz dich nie mehr vergisst gave Leandros her highest-charting record since Verlorenes Paradies in 1982.